Leccinum: Culinary value

 They have generally been presumed to be edible for the most part, but there are reports of poisoning after eating unidentified members of the genus in North America, even after thorough cooking.
 The orange- to red-capped species, including L. insigne, are suspected.
-Species of Leccinum often cause nausea when consumed raw.
+Species of Leccinum often cause nausea and vomiting when consumed raw or insufficiently cooked.

-Species
+Selected species

-There are around 75 species including:
+There are over 130 species recognised including: